 It will enable high-level political leaders to get to know the main scientific and operational advantages of the Partnerships for Regional Innovation.
 It is divided in two parts, as follows:

-- The first part, or political frame as per agenda below, frames the Partnerships for Regional Innovation in the European policy context focusing on innovation and territorial cohesion.
-High-level addresses by Commissioner Mariya Gabriel, Commissioner Elisa Ferreira and the President of the European Committee of the Regions Alves Cordeiro are followed by the announcement of the call for expression of interest to develop regional innovation valleys.
+The first part, or political frame as per agenda below, frames the Partnerships for Regional Innovation in the European policy context focusing on innovation and territorial cohesion.
+High-level addresses by Commissioner Mariya Gabriel, Commissioner Elisa Ferreira and the Chair of the European Committee of the Regions Commission for Social Policy, Education, Employment, Research and Culture, Tanya Hristova, are followed by the announcement of the call for expression of interest to develop regional innovation valleys.

 “The New European Innovation Agenda at territorial level”